xwmx/pb/README.md

 A tiny wrapper combining `pbcopy` &amp; `pbpaste` in a single command.

-Copy to or paste from the macOS / OS X clipboard/pasteboard.
+Copy to or paste from the macOS / OS X clipboard / pasteboards.
 With no input, `pb` prints the current contents of the clipboard to stdout using the `pbpaste` command.
 When input is passed via stdin or an argument, `pb` acts as a wrapper for `pbcopy`, which in the simplest case means that it replaces the clipboard contents with the input. `pb` also includes a `pb --clear` flag to easily clear the macOS clipboard.